Kurdistan begins international oil exports, defying Baghdad

 Trafigura snapped up the first cargo of Kurdish light oil -- known in the industry as condensate -- offered for delivery in October via the intermediary Powertrans.
 The oil was trucked across the country from a Kurdish field to Turkey, where it loaded at the start of the month.

-Vitol was quick to follow, becoming the second major oil firm to buy Kurdish oil marketed independently of Baghdad, picking up a second 12,000 metric tonne (13,228 tons) cargo of condensate for loading at the end of the month.
+Vitol was quick to follow, becoming the second major oil firm to buy Kurdish oil marketed independently of Baghdad, picking up a second 12,000 tonne cargo of condensate for loading at the end of the month.
 At around $890 a tonne, each shipment is worth over $10 million.

 Iraqi officials say any deals independently agreed with Kurdistan are illegal and trading Kurdish oil and gas products without the central government’s consent amounts to smuggling.